What is Quality Learning?

 What is getting in the way of your learning?

 Similarly, as school or system leaders, we can begin by asking the people we work with:

-What is getting in the way of doing a superb job?
+What is getting in the way of doing a great job?

 What is causing frustration and wasted effort?